1231301695/TT4L_G6_Requirements_Project/SRS.md

 ## **3.5 Performance requirements** {#3.5-performance-requirements}

-The performance requirements for the University Communication Service Portal are specified below.
+The performance requirements for the EduAxis are specified below.
 These requirements include both static and dynamic numerical requirements, ensuring the system meets necessary performance standards for usability and efficiency.

 ### **3.5.1 Static Numerical Requirements** {#3.5.1-static-numerical-requirements}